nickegg1018/thanatos/README.md

 === WHAT YOU ACTUALLY WANT TO KNOW ===

 -Dependences-
-python 2.7
+python 2.7,
-python hostlist
+python hostlist,
-ROCKS Cluster
+ROCKS Cluster,
->= SLURM 15 Scheduler and Resource Manager (may work with older SLURM but not tested)
+SLURM 15 (or greater) Scheduler and Resource Manager (may work with older SLURM but not tested)

 -How to run-
 Create a bash script that runs thanatos.py.
 Modify it to do whatever logging you would like, we just copy the cleanup script that is created to a separate log file if it’s larger than one line (the line that deletes the cleanup script).
 Place this script in a CRON job.
 Watch your cluster run much smoother because it’s not wasting resources running processes that should have died long ago.
 Yes folks, it’s that simple.